Royal Fleet Auxiliary

 The Royal Fleet Auxiliary (RFA) is a naval auxiliary fleet owned by the UK's Ministry of Defence.
-It provides logistical and operational support to the Royal Navy and Royal Marines.
+It is a component of His Majesty's Naval Service and provides logistical and operational support to the Royal Navy and Royal Marines.

 The RFA ensures the Royal Navy is supplied and supported by providing fuel and stores through replenishment at sea, transporting Royal Marines and British Army personnel, providing medical care and transporting equipment and essentials around the world.
 In addition the RFA acts independently providing humanitarian aid, counter piracy and counter narcotic patrols together with assisting the Royal Navy in preventing conflict and securing international trade.
 They are a uniformed civilian branch of the Royal Navy staffed by British merchant sailors.

+The RFA is one of five RN fighting arms.

 RFA personnel are civilian employees of the Ministry of Defence and members of the Royal Naval Reserve and Sponsored Reserves.
-Although RFA personnel wear Merchant Navy rank insignia with naval uniforms, they are part of the Royal Navy.
+Although RFA personnel wear Merchant Navy rank insignia with naval uniforms.
 RFA vessels are commanded and crewed by these sailors, augmented with regular and reserve Royal Navy personnel who perform specialised functions such as operating and maintaining helicopters or providing hospital facilities.
 Royal Navy personnel are also needed to operate certain weapons, such as the Phalanx; however, other weapons (such as the DS30B 30 mm cannon) are operated by RFA personnel.
-The RFA counts an aviation training ship/hospital ship and landing vessels amongst its assets.
+The RFA counts an aviation support vessel and dock landing ships amongst its assets.